Rubber15/LLL/Readme.md

       	- LO 7: You analyze and describe **simple** business processes that are **related** to your project.
       	- LO 8: You act in a **professional manner** during software development and learning.
  - [How will I achieve the Learning Outcomes](#how-will-i-achieve-the-learning-outcomes)
-	 - What app am I making to show the Learning Outcomes.
 	 - LO 1: Designing and building the LLL.
 	 - LO 2: Which software tooling and methodology is best for the LLL?
 	 - LO 3: What is the most suitable software development method for the LLL or the group project?